BASED IN SLIGO, IRELAND

 Where Are They Now?
 (Coming Soon)

-Shay O'Hara: After leaving the Roya Blues in 1968, Shay went on to front the Premier Aces from nearby Castlerea.
-Eventually, Shay emigrated to Australia where he lives today.
+Shay O'Hara - RIP: After leaving the Roya Blues in 1968, Shay went on to front the Premier Aces from nearby Castlerea.
+Eventually, Shay emigrated to Australia in 1969.
+Shay lived and worked in Australia, gaining great popularity with the vast number of Irish living "down under."
+Sadly, Shay passed away on March 20, 2009.

 Doc Carroll - RIP: Doc left the Blues in 1972 and formed his own band, the Nightrunners.
 He eventually changed the name of the band to the Doc Carroll All Stars and continued to enjoy a very successful career during the 80's, 90's and up until his passing in 2005.
 One of the best loved of the showband era stars, Doc had a long and very successful career both on and off stage.